evkx/evkx.github.io/content/models/byd/han/Han/_index.md

 You can choose between two sound systems on the BYD Han.

-- With the Surroundsystem, you get seven speakers with a max system output of  watts.
+- **Surroundsystem**: This system features seven speakers and delivers a maximum output of  watts.
-- With the Premium sound system, you get 12 speakers with a max system output of  watts.
+- **Premium sound system**: This system features 12 speakers and delivers a maximum output of  watts.

-The model has 1 USB-C connections as standard.
+Additionally, the model includes 1 USB-C connections as standard.
 The model has 5 USB-A connections as standard.

 ## Lights